Ontario HR Compliance Check Up – 5 Key Requirements

 Deadlines to remember

-If you had 25+ employees on January 1, 2022 or January 1, 2023, you should already have these policies in place, and provided copies to your employees.
-Going forward, employers that meet the 25 employee threshold on January 1 will have until March 1st of the following year to prepare the policy, and another 30 days to provide copies of the policy to each employee.
+If you had 25+ employees as of January 1, 2023, you should already have these policies in place, and provided copies to your employees.
+If your organization reached the 25 employee threshold on January 1, 2024, you have until March 1st of this year to prepare the policy, and another 30 days to provide copies of the policy to each employee.

 Keep in mind that whenever you update one of these policies or hire new employees, you must provide them with copies of the policies within 30 days.